rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_plugins.md

 2. The **Auto-Save Every** number sets the duration between autosaves.
 This is only taken into account when **Enable Auto-Save** is enabled.

-3. **Theme** sets the theme you'd like to have applied to the RokPad editor.
+3. **Theme** sets the theme you would like to have applied to the RokPad editor.

 4. The **Font size** option sets the font size within RokPad.